vk-cs/docs-public/docs/en/computing/iaas/faq/faq.md

 No, there is no such possibility.

-A snapshot of the file storage can be created manually via [personal account](https://msk.cloud.vk.com/app/en/main) VK Cloud or using the API.
+A snapshot of the file storage can be created manually via [management console](https://msk.cloud.vk.com/app/en/main) VK Cloud or using the API.

 </details>